 “‘Reading’ is a very poor word,” I’d said to a friend.
 “We use it in lots of contexts, and it’s hard to really pin down what we mean when we say ‘read’.
 Consider that ‘reading’ can mean all these things:”

 - The physical process of scanning the words on the page.
-(You can do this and still not process what you read.)
+(You can do this and still not understand what you read.)

 - The actual processing of the words on the page and understanding them as they pass through your head.